marione-3093/Yoga-530-14Ikb-Hackintosh/README.md

 <details>
 <summary><strong>⚡️ Advanced energy management</strong></summary>

-😃 You can copy my preset and paste them into Terminal (note: it will ask for your admin user password because of "sudo"):
+😃 You can copy my preset and paste them into Terminal (NOTE: it will ask for your admin user password because of "sudo"):

 ```bash